 Retargeting campaigns and email marketing are undoubtedly the most popular tools for cart recovery.
 Both should always include relevant products — including imagery — as well as calls to action (CTAs).
 But research shows it’s the latter that has high open and click-through rates (CTR), which is in part why so many brands use them.
 (Although that’s not to say retargeting isn’t a powerful cart recovery tactic, too.)

-- The second is a follow-up, which is sent a few days later, creating a sense of urgency.
-Think pointing out that a particular product or size is nearly out of stock.
+The second is a follow-up, which is sent a few days later, creating a sense of urgency — one example is pointing out that a particular product or size is nearly out of stock.

 Want to know how the pros do it?
-Read on for three brands that have mastered the most important aspects of cross-channel marketing and cart recovery campaigns beyond including relevant products and CTAs.
+Read on for three brands that have mastered the most important aspects of cross-channel marketing and abandoned cart recovery campaigns.

 Google may have made a name for itself in online search, but it’s clearly not a one-trick pony.
 And, as this email for Google’s Wi-Fi system (Google Wifi) shows, the search giant/hardware manufacturer knows a thing or two about email marketing.

 The subject line — “The Google Wifi in your cart is going fast” — certainly inspires that sense of urgency we noted earlier.
-Inside the body of the email, there’s a friendly reminder that Google’s most popular products sell out fast.
-It also includes not only the product left in the cart in question but also a one-click solution to return to that cart to finalize the transaction.
+Inside the body of the email, there’s not only the product left in the cart in question but also a one-click solution to return to that cart to finalize the transaction.
 What’s more, Google reminds recipients it offers free shipping on all orders and encourages them to subscribe to Google Store updates to “stay in the know.”

-Personalization is key to any cart recovery strategy because it needs to address consumer intent.
-That means savvy email marketers aren’t just sending a single universal cart abandonment email to all potential customers.
-Instead, they cater their messaging depending on where a consumer is in the buyer journey.
+Personalization is key to any cart recovery strategy because it addresses consumer intent.
+That means savvy email marketers aren’t just sending a single universal cart abandonment email to all potential customers; instead, they cater their messaging depending on where a consumer is in the buyer journey.

 For example, a customer at the top of the funnel may add a product to their cart while doing research.
 That means their reason for not completing the purchase at that time will differ from the brand loyalist who owns the latest version of every product.